What is Sustainable, Ethical or 'Eco' Jewellery?

 *Since mining new metal is fundamentally not an environmentally-friendly process, regardless of how many regulations have been put in place to make it more so, I would like nothing better than to use 100 percent recycled metals for everything.

 Accessibility, however, just doesn’t make this realistic.
 For example 100 percent recycled chains, clasps and earring hooks just aren’t readily available.
-Hopefully this will be remedied in the future, but in the meantime I fully support and utilise organisations that are working to improve mining practices and regulations, like A&E Metals and Morris & Watson.
+Hopefully this will be remedied in the future, but in the meantime I fully support and utilise organisations that are working to improve mining practices and regulations, like Morris & Watson and Regal.

 Even if the jewellery industry switches to all recycled metals, new metals will continue to be mined for other industries, making the work of these organisations very important.

 I only use 100% recycled .925 Sterling or .935 Argentium Silver, Copper or Brass wires for wrapping my pieces.
 All the wires used for rings, pendants and ornaments are made from 100% recycled Silver.

 I also try to use recycled Silver in other areas (such as chains and hooks) where possible and am currently looking into sourcing such findings made from recycled materials, rather than trying to hand-make them myself.
 (However, I still haven’t found any, so continue to handmade earring hooks, and clasps myself.)

 However most of my current stock of earrings, necklaces and bracelets may have other components that are not made of recycled materials (such as clasps, ear wires, hooks and chain sections).

 I now purchase my recycled .925 Sterling Silver, Copper and Brass wires from two different New Zealand companies: Morris & Watson and Regal who both strive to create the most eco-friendly production conditions possible.